 “Essentially, it’s like Google Earth for the body.
 You can travel around inside a piece of tissue and explore different cells and microenvironments.
-It’s going to break open our understanding of disease at an unprecedented level,” said Richard Caprioli, Ph.D., professor and director of the Mass Spectrometry Research Center at Vanderbilt University Medical Center.
+It’s breaking open our understanding of disease at an unprecedented level,” said Richard Caprioli, Ph.D., professor and director of the Mass Spectrometry Research Center at Vanderbilt University Medical Center.

-“Once each of the centers collects maps across various organs, there are other research teams focused on integrating all of those data,” Spraggins explained.
+“Once each of the centers collects maps across various organs, they will work with biocomputational research teams to integrate and mine these multimodal data at scale,” Spraggins explained.
 As a final step, teams of computer scientists are charged with designing interactive visualization tools.
-The HuBMAP Consortium recently detailed their full approach in Nature.
+The HuBMAP Consortium has detailed their full approach in Nature.

 More Than “Overlaying Images”

 HubMAP’s overarching goal is to allow researchers anywhere to study the relationship between tissue organization and function.
-It requires teams to capture high-resolution molecular profiles of cells to understand how they behave in different “cellular neighborhoods,” Spraggins said.
+This requires that teams capture high-resolution molecular profiles of cells to understand how they behave in different “cellular neighborhoods,” Spraggins said.

-Caprioli brings decades of mass spectrometry experience to the effort and is working with Spraggins to develop new biomolecular spatial analyses.
-They will spend the next two years building a platform that combines mass spectrometry with other imaging modalities (such as multiplexed immunohistochemistry and autofluorescence microscopy) to molecularly characterize healthy tissues.
+Caprioli brings decades of mass spectrometry experience to the effort and with Spraggins has developed new technologies for biomolecular spatial analyses.
+The team built a platform that combines mass spectrometry with other imaging modalities (such as multiplexed immunohistochemistry and autofluorescence microscopy) to molecularly characterize healthy tissues.

-The final product will be a navigable computer-based fusion of all imaging technologies collected.
+The final product is a navigable computer-based fusion of all imaging technologies collected.
 “This is not just overlaying images.
 It is taking image data pixel by pixel and mathematically combining them,” Caprioli said.
 Added Spraggins, “In general terms, we’re using machine learning to integrate different image types to discover the relationships between cells and molecules in tissue.”

 Over the next several years, the researchers hope to integrate further imaging modalities into their analyses.
 They are working toward including MRI and CT data, as an example, through a collaboration with Vanderbilt’s ImageVU, a de-identified database of patient images.